uComponents/ucomponents.github.com/data-types/datatype-grid/index.md

 **Alias:** The column alias.
 This is the key for the column.
 **DataType:** The editor datatype for the column.
 See [using custom datatypes](compatible-datatypes/#using_custom_datatypes) if you want to use custom (untested) datatypes.
 **Mandatory:** Toggles whether a value must be set for this column when inserting or updating a row.
 **Validation:** Custom Regex validation for the column value.
 Leave blank to disable.
-**Content Sort Priority:** If you want to set a default grid sorting for the content editors, set the column priority here.
-Leave blank to disable automatic sorting.
-**Content Sort Order:** The grid sorting direction.
-Only used if Content Sort Priority has been enabled.

 ## Content Editor ##